ContainerSolutions/k8s-deployment-strategies/recreate/README.md

 2018-01-28T00:22:04+01:00 - Host: host-1, Version: v1.0.0
 ```

-To see the deployment in action, open a new terminal and run the following command:
+To see the deployment in action, open a new terminal and run the following
+command:

 ```
 $ watch kubectl get po
 ```

-Then deploy the version 2 of the application:
+Then deploy version 2 of the application:

 ```
 $ kubectl apply -f app-v2.yaml